 The typical macchiato itself represents a simple espresso drink that has been “stained” with milk.
 This initial macchiato was a way to find pleasure in espresso, with no serious, full-bodied taste.
 Italians traditionally drank a macchiato as a way to ease into midday espresso.
 Generally, it will be served in a small cup of demitasse.

 This trend is common in many European countries, although most people in North America are much more accustomed to latte macchiato.
-Starbucks has made famous latte macchiato, selling it with a variety of flavors and add-ins.
+Starbucks has made famous latte macchiato, selling it with various flavors and add-ins.

 What is a macchiato?